zzzprojects/docs/entityframework-extensions.net/pages/documentations/doc-v2/matched-and-condition.md

 - When `IsLocked = 0`, the customer can be updated
 - When `IsLocked = 1`, the customer cannot be updated

-All customers to import have the value `IsLocked = true; // 0`, so the update action should only be performed when both `IsLocked` values (source and destination) are equals.
+All customers to import have the value `IsLocked = true; // 0`, so the update action should only be performed when both `IsLocked` values (source and destination) are equal.

 **Note**: We cannot use the `PrimaryKey` option in this scenario.
 Otherwise, when performing a `BulkMerge`, it will consider the locked customer as a new customer instead of an existing one and insert it.

 ## Solution

-The`MatchedAndCondition` option has 4 solutions to this problem:
+The `MatchedAndCondition` option has 4 solutions to this problem:

 - [[Action]MatchedAndConditionExpression](#actionmatchedandconditionexpression)
 - [[Action]MatchedAndConditionNames](#actionmatchedandconditionnames)